Tekno5005/personalbeacon/README.md

 ## AI

-  * Used AI to code thıs project, lıkely 90 percent of it.
+  * AI was used in 90% of the coding for this project.

 -----